When we arrived, Kul took us to our hotel to drop our bags. The place was clean, but bland and soul-less. A standard non-descript budget hotel.

 Ganesh, the elephant god

-A nice change for a while, Kul takes us to get lunch at a very family owned paratha shop.
+For a nice change (and away from tourist commission shops), Kul takes us to get lunch at a very family owned paratha shop.
 It’s a small hole-in-the-wall place with outdoor bench seats.
 I watch as a son cleans the plates using sand from the ground.
 Apparently, sand is what desert folk use to clean their metal dishes.
 He says only locals eat at this place.
 He eats there when he comes to Jaisalmer.
 The food is good, cheap and clean.
 He was right.

 Jaisalmer is more exciting as a desert than a city